dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 need to be constructed :math:`N_\lambda` times, and the CP_dyn kernel must be constructed at each frequency point as well, i.e. :math:`N_\lambda N_\omega` times.
 Assuming standard values of 8 and 16 for :math:`N_\lambda` and :math:`N_\omega` means there is a factor 100 cost in constructing and storing a dynamical kernel compared to rALDA.
+Finally we point out that the rALDA and rAPBE kernels are also special because they have explicit spin-polarized forms.

 .. [#Olsen1] T. Olsen and K. S. Thygesen
               *Phys.
 Rev. B* **86**, 081103(R) (2012)